Self-Portrait with a Sunflower: Provenance

 The painting belongs to the private collection of the Duke of Westminster.
 It is currently housed in the country house of Eaton Hall, located in Cheshire, England.
 Since the work belongs to a private collection, it currently is not and has not been on public display for quite some time.
 The current title holder of Duke and over-seer of Eaton Hall is Hugh Grosvenor, 7th Duke of Westminster.
-The young billionaire aristocrat has a net worth of nearly £9 billion, making him the world's richest man under 30 years of age.
-In 2013, he was named the godfather of Prince George of Cambridge.
-Self-Portrait with a Sunflower finds great company amongst the collection the Grosvenors have amassed throughout the centuries; some other notable names in their private collection include Rembrandt, Thomas Gainsborough, and Claude Lorrain.
-The Duke has been known to loan works out for a handful of exhibits, but Van Dyck's self-portrait has not been publicly displayed in over a decade.
+The Dukes of Westminster have been known to loan works out for a handful of exhibits, but Van Dyck's self-portrait has not been publicly displayed in over a decade.
 A spokesperson for the Duke made a comment in 2007 that no private appointments to view any work in the collection will be taken.
 The painting was shown in the exhibition Charles I: King and Collector in the Royal Academy of Arts from 27 January to 15 April 2018.